jaredwray/airhorn/README.md

     AWS_SES_REGION: 'YOUR AWS SES REGION',
     AWS_SMS_REGION: 'YOUR AWS SMS REGION',
     AWS_SNS_REGION: 'YOUR AWS SNS REGION',
-    FIREBASE_CERT: 'YOUR FIREBASE CERTIFICATE'
+    FIREBASE_CERT: 'YOUR FIREBASE CERTIFICATE',
+    TEMPLATE_PROVIDER: 'YOUR TEMPLATE PROVIDER'
 });
 ```

 # Templates

 This library supports the use of templates to easily send formatted messages to different providers.
 Sample templates can be found in `test/templates` within the subdirectories `cool-multi-lingual`, `generic-template-foo`, and `multiple-types-bar`.

-By default, `Config` will look for templates at `./templates`.
-However, this path can be manually adjusted if needed.

 ## Language Localization